jeffreyfei/classnotes-f2018/finals-summary-notes.md

 **Stromatolite** - communities of microorganisms that baffle, trap, and precipitate particles into microbial mats in shallow water environments

-**Topography** - the relief of elevation of exposed continental land surface above a reference elevation or datum such as mean sea level in the ocean

-**Bathymetry** - the depth of water below a reference elevation or datum such as mean sea level in the ocean

-**Hypsographic Curve** - a plot of cumulative area on the Earth's surface that occurs at various elevations relative to

 **Firn** - Granular re-crystallized snow

 **Alpine glacier** - a mass of glacial ice in elevated terrian or mountains that descends down valleuys